plone/plone.app.caching/README.txt

 which require special treatment.
 Examine the response headers to determine whether the third-party product requires special treatment.
 Most simple cases probably can be solved by adding the content type or template to the appropriate mapping.
-More complicated cases, may require a bit more work.
+More complicated cases, may require custom caching operations.
 See [placeholder1] and [placeholder2] for examples of third party products providing custom caching operations using this framework.

 A GenericSetup profile used for caching should be registered for the ``ICacheProfiles`` marker interface to distinguish it from more general